PRE- AND POST-NATAL DEVELOPMENT

 “Fostering inmates’ well-being and mental health through meditation: a prison pilot” (with F. Cornaglia, J. Jackson, D. Parsons, V. Oppedisano and I. Rasul).
 Fieldwork in progress.

 “Who Benefits from Free Health Insurance?
 Evidence from Mexico” (with R. Ginja).
-Institute for Fiscal Studies WP 17/26.
-R&R at the Journal of Human Resources.
+IFS WP 17-26.
+Revised and Resubmitted to the Journal of Human Resources.

 “The Value of Health Insurance: A Field Experiment in India” (with K. Imai, C. Kinnan, A. Malani and A. Voena).
 Work in progress.
 Endline fieldwork in progress.